slipstream/SlipStreamDocumentation/docs/tutorials/ss/images.rst

    :align: center

 When creating a new image, you'll need to find the appropriate image identifiers through the cloud provider's interface.
-On Ultimum, you can find the identifiers through the "Images" tab in their
-|ultimum-console|.
-For Exoscale, the
-identifiers are available from a |exoscale-images|.
+For Exoscale, the identifiers are available from a |exoscale-images|.

 VM Size